neuralinterfaces/.github/profile/README.md

 - [Commoners](https://github.com/neuralinterfaces/commoners): A domain-agnostic build tool for authoring multi-platform applications.

 ## How Do I Contribute?
 If you'd like to contribute to this project, hop into whichever repository you feel most aligned with and submit your first pull request!

-If you'd like to commercialize any aspect of this project, you're welcome to do so.
-Our team will be happy to support your success!

 Our process is still relatively informal, so don't hesitate to reach out to [garrettmflynn@gmail.com](mailto:garrettmflynn@gmail.com) to collaborate.